i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > **Key Takeaway:** The AND gate only outputs 1 if all its inputs are 1.
 It’s how we require multiple conditions to be true at once.

-![AND Gate in CircuitVerse](./images/AND-gate_circuitverse.png) *Figure: The standard AND gate symbol in CircuitVerse.*
+![AND Gate in CircuitVerse](./images/AND-gate_circuitverse.png) *Figure: The abstract symbol for the AND gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active only if inputs A and B are both active.*

 Now we reach our first **composite gate**.
 Unlike NOT and OR, Minecraft does not give us a single block that performs the AND operation.
 Instead, we must build it from our primitives.
 This is a fundamental concept in digital engineering: combining simple components to create more complex functions.
 Our chosen primitives (NOT and OR) are *functionally complete*, meaning any possible logic function, including AND, can be built from them.